-If you’ve tried this oven roasted turkey breast recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this oven roasted turkey breast recipe, then let us know how you got on in the comments below.

 Easy Roast Turkey Breast

-- Smother the turkey breast in the butter mixture.1.2 kg turkey breast
+- Smother 1.2 kg Turkey breast in the butter mixture.

-- In a deep baking tray, add the carrots, onions and sprigs of rosemary.
+- In a deep baking tray, add 2 Carrots, 1 Onion and 3 sprig Fresh rosemary.
 Place the turkey breast on top of the vegetables.
-Pour in the stock, being careful to pour only over the vegetables, not the turkey.1 onions, 2 large carrots, 3 sprig rosemary, 125 ml vegetable stock
+Pour in 125 ml Vegetable stock, being careful to pour only over the vegetables, not the turkey.

 - Cover with foil and put the oven for 50 minutes.